D-Whipp/dicee-game/README.md

 ## Description

-This is my UPDATED Portfolio Website for the year 2023.
-This website houses everything I need to land a job as a Front-End Web Developer.
+This is a simple "roll the dice" game.
+Refresh the page and you'll see what I mean.

 ## Table of Contents